Devanagari: ISCII

 ISCII is an 8-bit encoding.
 The lower 128 codepoints are plain ASCII, the upper 128 codepoints are ISCII-specific.

 It has been designed for representing not only Devanāgarī but also various other Indic scripts as well as a Latin-based script with diacritic marks used for transliteration of the Indic scripts.

 ISCII has largely been superseded by Unicode, which has, however, attempted to preserve the ISCII layout for its Indic language blocks.

 Unicode

 The Unicode Standard defines four blocks for Devanāgarī: Devanagari (U+0900–U+097F), Devanagari Extended (U+A8E0–U+A8FF), Devanagari Extended-A (U+11B00–11B5F), and Vedic Extensions (U+1CD0–U+1CFF).

-Devanāgarī keyboard layouts
+Devanāgari keyboard layouts

 InScript layout

 InScript is the standard keyboard layout for Devanāgarī as standardized by the Government of India.
 It is inbuilt in all modern major operating systems.
-Microsoft Windows supports the InScript layout (using the Mangal font), which can be used to input unicode Devanāgarī characters.
+Microsoft Windows supports the InScript layout, which can be used to input unicode Devanāgarī characters.
 InScript is also available in some touchscreen mobile phones.